Rob Hayes

 Publications

-- A Novel Approach to Realistic Conservatism in Nuclear Criticality Safety Analysis
+- Demonstrating a Quantitative and Systematic Approach to Reducing Excess Conservativism in Nuclear Criticality Safety Analyses

 Grants